-DekaBank used internal models to calculate credit risk weights of €41 billion out of its €78 billion of net risk positions as of 31 December 2021, mainly in relation to its corporate lending book.
-The risk weights for the remaining €37 billion are calculated using the standardised approach.
+DekaBank used internal models to calculate the credit risk weights of $\leq 14.3$ billion out of its $\leq 18.6$ billion of credit risk positions as of June 2022, mainly related to its corporate lending book.
+The risk weights for the remaining $\leq 4$ billion are calculated using the standardised approach or relate to equity investments.
 Regulatory changes because of the phase-in of Basel IV requirements will limit the benefits of internal models, which will increase the bank's RWA over the medium term.
-A moderate weakening of capital ratios might result from certain legal risks, mainly stemming from investigations into past transactions in German stocks near the dividend payment dates.
-As of 31 December 2021, DekaBank's minimum capital requirements determined by the Supervisory and Review Process (SREP) were 10.0% on a CET1 basis and 12.3% on a total capital basis.
-DekaBank comfortably exceeded these levels at all times.
+A moderate weakening of the capital ratios could result from certain legal risks, mainly stemming from investigations into past transactions in German stocks near the dividend payment dates.
+However, the bank considers it unlikely that the tax authority will be able to make a successful claim.